-During the turn of the 20th Century, market hunting and other unregulated harvest of animals, in addition to habitat loss through changing land use and management practices, left many of America’s game populations in a perilous position.
+During the turn of the 20th century, market hunting and other unregulated harvest of animals, in addition to habitat loss through changing land use and management practices, left many of America’s game populations in a perilous position.
 Species such as elk, bison, and white-tailed deer were on the verge of extinction.
-Hunters, realizing the dire threat of losing our sporting heritage, banded together to enact rules and regulations governing the harvest of wildlife.
+Hunters, realizing the dire threat of losing our sporting heritage, banded together to enact rules and regulations governing the harvest and management of wildlife.
 George Bird Grinnell and Theodore Roosevelt were among the earliest and most ardent champions of this new conservationist ethic.
-They recognized that unregulated market hunting, coupled with an increasingly urban, non-agrarian society largely out of touch with wildlife in wild places, would ultimately result in negative consequences for much of the country’s wildlife.
+They recognized that unregulated market hunting and habitat loss, coupled with an increasingly urban, non-agrarian society largely out of touch with wildlife in wild places, would ultimately result in negative consequences for much of the country’s wildlife.
 Together, they founded the Boone and Crockett Club as an organization to help influence wildlife management policies in the United States.
 In 1900, through the work of Boone and Crockett member John Lacey, the United States Congress enacted the Lacey Act, which banned the possession, sale, and transport of illegally taken fish and wildlife, effectively ending market hunting in the United States.

 Building on the successes of the Lacey Act and earlier conservation laws, hunters and professional wildlife managers continued to work to ensure that healthy and sustainable populations of wildlife would continue in perpetuity.
 Conservationists like Aldo Leopold developed game laws and worked to restore and conserve imperiled wildlife populations and their respective habitats.
 At the core of all these efforts was an insistence that science serve as the guiding force in wildlife management decisions and regulations.
 Wildlife managers, employed by state and federal agencies, would be trained in fields such as biology, ecology, and law enforcement to fulfill this charge.

-In order to fund these efforts, hunters again took the lead with the establishment of license structures to fund the newly fledged state fish and wildlife agencies, and later with the passage of the Federal Aid in Wildlife Restoration Act (Pittman-Robertson Act) in 1937, which directed excise taxes on firearms and ammunition to a dedicated fund to be used specifically for conservation purposes.
-With the Federal Aid in Wildlife Restoration Act, revenues from sportsmen’s licenses was permanently linked to conservation through the establishment of this program, laying the foundation for what is now the American System of Conservation Funding (ASCF).
-Through time, this entirely unique “user-pays, public-benefits” System has expanded and now includes the fishing and boating communities, as well as the archery community.
+In order to fund these efforts, hunters again took the lead with the establishment of license structures to fund the newly fledged state fish and wildlife agencies.
+Later, with the passage of the Federal Aid in Wildlife Restoration Act (Pittman-Robertson Act) in 1937, sportsmen and women directed excise taxes on firearms and ammunition to a dedicated fund to be used specifically for conservation purposes.
+With the Federal Aid in Wildlife Restoration Act, revenues from sportsmen’s licenses were permanently linked to conservation, laying the foundation for what is now the American System of Conservation Funding (ASCF).
+Through time, this entirely unique “user pays – public benefits” system has expanded and now includes the fishing and boating communities, as well as the archery community.
 The funds collected through this program are the lifeblood of today’s state fish and wildlife agencies – the primary managers of our nation’s fish and wildlife resources.

 Points of Interest

-The North American Model is comprised of the following seven core components, also known as the Seven Sisters of Conservation:
+The North American Model comprises the following seven core components, also known as the Seven Sisters of Conservation:

 - Wildlife resources are held in the public trust – Private ownership of wildlife is not allowed; wildlife resources are owned by the public and managed by government agencies for the benefit of the public.
 At the core of this tenet, and the North American Model as a whole, is the Public Trust Doctrine, a Supreme Court decision which, as noted by The Wildlife Society, “… establishes a trustee relationship of government to hold and manage wildlife, fish, and waterways for the benefit of the resources and the public.”

 - Market hunting for game animals is illegal – Commercial hunting and the possession and sale of wildlife is strictly prohibited (though with some exceptions, such as fur buyers, commercial venison farming).